paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-401-general.md

 The Federal Trade Commission Act, referred to in par.
 (2)(E), is act Sept.
 26, 1914, ch.
 311, 38 Stat.
 717, which is classified generally to subchapter I (§ 41 et seq.) of chapter 2 of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see [section 58 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section58&num=0&edition=prelim) and Tables.

 The Antitrust Civil Process Act, referred to in par.
 (2)(F), is Pub.
 L. 87–664, Sept.
 19, 1962, 76 Stat.
-548, which is classified generally to chapter 34 (§ 1311 et seq.) of Title 15, Commerce and Trade.
+548, which is classified principally to chapter 34 (§ 1311 et seq.) of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1311 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1311&num=0&edition=prelim) and Tables.

+#### Amendments
+2018—Pars.
+(5) to (26).
+Pub.
+L. 115–282 added par.
+(5) and redesignated former pars.
+(5) to (25) as (6) to (26), respectively.

+#### Agreements Unaffected
+Pub.
+L. 115–282, title VII, § 714, Dec.
+4, 2018, 132 Stat.
+4299, provided that: “Nothing in this Act [probably should be “this title”, enacting [section 41105A of this title](./chapter-411-prohibitions-and-penalties.md#section-41105a), amending sections 303, 306, 308, 40102, 40104, 40304, 40307, 40901, 40902, 41104, 41105, and 41307 of this title, and enacting provisions set out as notes under sections 305, 40304, 41104, and 41307 of this title] may be construed— “(1) to limit or amend the definition of ‘agreement’ in [section 40102(1) of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section40102/1&num=0&edition=prelim), United States Code, with respect to the exclusion of maritime labor agreements; or “(2) to apply to a maritime labor agreement (as defined in section 40102(15) of that title).”

 <a id="section-40103"></a>